9 min read

 • Add more value

-This article reflects current workplace and technology trends.
-Skill expectations vary by role and industry.
+This article reflects current workplace trends and technology practices.
+Skill expectations vary by industry and role.

 Share this article: